abinit/abinit/doc/tutorial/paw1.md

 immediately see that the superposition of the plane wave part DOS (PW) and the PS on-site DOS depends on the completeness of the partial wave basis!

-Now, you can have a look at the 3 output files (one for each PAW dataset)... for instance in a comparison tool.
+Now, you can have a look at the 3 output files (one for each PAW dataset) for instance in a comparison tool.
-A way to estimate the completeness of the partial wave basis is to compare derivatives of total energy; if you look at the stress stensor:
+A way to estimate the completeness of the partial wave basis is to compare derivatives of total energy; if you look at the stress tensor:

 ```
 For the 2 `partial-wave` basis:  -1.0866668849E-03 -1.0866668849E-03 -1.0866668849E-03  0.
 0. 0.